Mohendran/init-puppeteer/README.md

 Could be a string among `LOAD, NETWORK, DOM`.
 In this case timeout is 60 seconds.

 It can be also Puppeteer's `NavigationOptions` in which case `input.waitCondition` will passed directly to `page.goto`.

+## output.catchError

+It takes a screenshot and returns its local or Imgur path.
+Turned off by default